 - 6. Enter a description of the transport data on the Show and define transport parameters page. - 7.
 Select the export criteria for the transport on the Define transport data page.
 NOTE: You can combine multiple export criteria.

 Export criterion Description Run SQL statements before data import You can integrate SQL statements in the custom config- uration package, which are to be run before a data import.
 For more information, see Integrating SQL statements in transport packages on page 107.
 Transport of favorite objects In an initial selection, all modified processes, scripts, reports, and mail templates for a specific timeframe are offered.
-For more information, see Exporting favorite objects on page 107.
+For more information, see Exporting favorite objects on page 108.
 Transport by change label Transport the changes to objects or object attributes that are summarized in a change label.
 For more information, see Exporting change labels on page 108.
 Transport by change information Limit the transportation data by user, timeframe, and database tables.
 For more information, see Exporting changes based on change information on page 109.
 Transport schema extensions Transport custom schema extensions, such as tables, columns, database procedures, functions, triggers, views, and indexes.
 For more information, see Transporting schema extensions on page 110.
-Transporting Select single objects and their dependencies for transport. selected objects and their dependencies For more information, see Exporting selected objects and dependencies on page 111.
-Transport system Transport the entire system configuration.